Our best UK business current accounts

 What is a business bank account?

-How does a business current account work?
+How does a business bank account work?

 No. of UK’s 5.7m microbusinesses that primarily use personal current accounts for business banking[1]